-After my Tuesday departure and my Wednesday fun in Iceland,last Thursday morning I found myself arriving in Brussels on the early international train.
+After my Tuesday departure and my Wednesday fun in Iceland and a supershortnight with C. last Thursday morning I found myself arriving in Brussels on the early international train.
 I got out to an overcast day and wet streets which was a bit of a bummer.. vacations are supposed to be sunny in my books.

 I was worried about having to wander around with my suitcase and the sky being so gloomy but I called my hotel and was able to check in rightaway, so happy about that!
 Being jetlagged from 37-something hours of travel from home, through Iceland, through the Netherlands and onward to Brussels I was desperately in need of a nap… although I realized later I should have just stayed up and went to bed early, because I spent most of the following night tossing and turning.

 I stayed at Hotel Artistote which was quite a nice location, about 10 minutes from Bruxelles Midi station and another 10 minutes the other way to get to Grand Place.
 It was a great starting point and basically smack dab in the middle of Brussel.
 (If you want more info on the place I stayed just ask and I’ll be happy to let you know).
 The train stations stop in the centre of the city and it’s easy to get almost anywhere in the city centre on foot.
 After my nap I set off to do some exploring on foot.
 If you go, don’t pay half a euro for the maps at the tourist centre, hotels have free walking maps!